Proficient-in-Microsoft-Excel--Thumb

 Ways to get better at using Excel

-There are plenty of ways to brush up your Excel skills, like taking our course Learn Microsoft Excel for Data Analysis.
+There are plenty of ways to brush up your Excel skills, starting with our course Learn Microsoft Excel for Data Analysis.
+This course introduces you to Excel best practices and guides you through multiple practical Excel Projects that you’ll get to build (like this one).

 Another smart way to practice is by downloading a dataset to play around with.
 “Find the dataset that’s interesting to you, open it up in Excel, and start exploring,” Ada says.
 “Be inquisitive and see what basic questions you can ask about the dataset.”
 When you run into something you don’t know how to do, use your friend Google (or the Codecademy Forums) to find a tutorial, she says.